 The full consultation report is available to view in the Document Library, split into three parts — Executive Summary, Main Body, and Appendix.

-We've used the feedback received in the first round of consultation to develop a draft Inclusive Play Space Study.
+The feedback received in the first round of consultation was used to develop the draft Inclusive Play Space Study.

-Consultation on the draft Inclusive Play Space Study runs for six weeks until 8 November 2020, and you can provide feedback below.
+Consultation on the draft Inclusive Play Space Study ran for six weeks until 8 November 2020.

 Draft Inclusive Play Space Study Public Exhibition